AuthurExcalbern/AlgorithmNote/README.md

 * Moving Tables;from HDU 1050
     * This problem is pretty easy.Because it can be solved by signing sections.
-    * First,I will solve it by signing sections way.(At HDU1050.c file)
+    * First,I will solve it by simply signing sections way.(At HDU1050.c file)
     * Seconed,I will solve it by greedy algorithm.(At HDU1050_G.c file)